hugowetterberg/drupal-iphone-blog-post/blog-post.markdown

 * Git
   * http://git-scm.com/
   * If you don't have it, install using port, fink, tarball or whatever takes your fancy

+You can get by without git, just download the zip- or tar-balls off github and place them in the same places as the clones or submodules.

 Getting the basics up and running
 ---------------------------------------